rohit1101/recipe_app/README.md

 ## Available Scripts
 ### api is blocked.
-In the project directory, you can run:
+In the project directory, you can run(first hackathon):

 ### `yarn start`